etsibeko-dev/kellycloud/README.md

 - `ARCHITECTURE.md` — frontend/back‑end shape and data flow
 - `ANALYTICS.md` — metrics and charts
 - `UX_NOTES.md` — rationale for key UX choices
+- `SECURITY.md` — security posture for the concept and hardening guidance

 ---

 **Original Project**: This is a fork of the original KellyCloud project by [COSTA300](https://github.com/COSTA300/kellycloud).
-Built with Django REST Framework and vanilla JavaScript, featuring user authentication, file upload, subscription management, and a clean, responsive design.
+Built with Django REST Framework and vanilla JavaScript, featuring user authentication, file upload, subscription management, and a clean design.

 ## ✨ Key Features & Improvements